untiager/EpiGimp-SIMULATED-/README.md

 - **Load Image**: Click "Load Image" button or use `Ctrl+O`
 - **Save Image**: Click "Save Image" button or use `Ctrl+S`
 - **Crayon Tool**: Click "Crayon" button, then click and drag to draw on images
+- **Color Selection**: Click any color swatch in the toolbar to change drawing color
 - **Navigation**:
   - Pan: Click and drag with middle mouse button or arrow keys
   - Zoom: Mouse wheel over image area